Are you interested in oral health and helping people treat their oral issues? If yes, a career as a Dental Hygienist could be ideal for you.

 With the Advanced Diploma of Oral Health (Dental Hygiene), you learn all about dental hygiene, professional techniques, and ways to apply your knowledge to benefit your future patients.
 The course allows you to fulfil AHPRA's training requirements.

 A Bachelor's degree in Dental Hygiene equips you with an ability to recognize dental illnesses or abnormalities of the mouth, teeth, and associated structures and provide patient-centred oral health care.

 The course and clinical practice educate students in all facets of dental hygiene practice within an inter-professional dental clinic.

 Here is a list of universities offering dental hygienist courses in Australia:

 Undergraduate Degree Courses In Oral Health

 Graduates of the Bachelor of Dental Hygiene are eligible to apply for registration with the Dental Board of Australia through the Australian Health Practitioners Regulation Agency.

-Once you have the required qualification and licence, you are ready to apply for local Dental Hygienist jobs in Australia.
+Once you have the required qualification and licence, you can apply for dental hygiene jobs in Australia.